DarrachBarneveld/Project3-CodeInstitute/README.md

    3. Any errors are clearly displayed and prompting the user to try again.

 - I want to be able to logout of the application to avoid security issues
-   1. Users can log out at anytime from the main menu.
+   1. Users can log out at any time from the main menu.

 ### New Users Stories
 - I want to immediately understand the application so I can make a quick decision as to whether or not to continue.